 In December 2021, the Arkansas Department of Energy and Environment issued a Consent Administrative Order.
 It carried a civil penalty of $1,320 against Arkansas Pollution Control & Ecology Commission.
 The group failed to inspect the dangers of asbestos before renovating an old building in Blytheville, Arkansas.

 Occupational hazards exist in multiple fields, sectors and workplaces in Arkansas.
-Much of the danger is dependent on the daily functions of the occupation of an employee.
+Much of the danger depends on the daily functions of an employee’s occupation.
 Certain occupations provide more extreme hazards, like asbestos exposure, which can be fatal.

-Jobsites known for asbestos exposure in Arkansas include:
+Job Sites known for asbestos exposure in Arkansas include:

 Buildings in and near Fort Chaffee, Arkansas, were identified as containing asbestos and were demolished.
 According to a 2011 review by the U.S. Environmental Protection Agency (EPA), asbestos was known to be contained within destroyed buildings.
 Through several improper decisions, the EPA allowed the Fort Chaffee building to be demolished.
 The control method was new and had not been tested and approved by the agency.

 In December 2011, officials from the EPA met with residents of the North Little Rock community.
 They discussed possible exposures that occurred at a former vermiculite processing facility.
 EPA officials confirmed that contamination was present on the site.
 Further testing would be required to confirm more details.
 The vermiculite plant that previously existed in North Little Rock may have contained asbestos from Montana’s Libby Mine.
 This type was considered much more toxic than other types of asbestos.